brightbytes/sql-cms/README.md

     [[ -s "$HOME/.rvm/scripts/rvm" ]] && . "$HOME/.rvm/scripts/rvm" # Automatically prompt to install Ruby if it's not installed yet upon cd into a Ruby repo dir
     ```

-    * CD into each repo you pulled down (except bb_data) and copy/paste the `rvm use` command to the terminal prompt.
+    * CD into the dpl-cms directory and copy/paste the `rvm use` command to the terminal prompt.
 If you're on on Mavericks and it fails, just run the command again, and it should succeed.

   * Or install rbenv